TeamMGE/GenomeBioinformaticsCourse/_episodes/40-COOI.md

 ---
-title: "Block 2 - COOI: Gene tree intepretation: a metabolic enzyme"
+title: "Block 2 - COOI: Gene tree intepretation & orthology: a metabolic enzyme"
 start: true
 teaching: 0:00
 exercises: 30
 questions:
-- How is my human gene related to genes in other organisms and what does this tell me about gene duplication
+- How is my human gene related to genes in other model organisms and what does this tell me about orthologs
 objectives:
 - Practice the usage of common command line tools to find homologs and build trees.
 - Practice with interepting gene trees.
 keypoints:
-- Orthology can be a many to many relation
+- Orthology can be a many-to-many relation
 ---

 Exercises from a human gene to a simple gene tree